Do placements and fieldwork improve tourism studies?

 How do placements shape student satisfaction and outcomes?

-Students describe placements and fieldwork as highlights that make learning relevant and directly applicable to future roles.
-They report gains in confidence, independence and work readiness, and value the bridge between classroom knowledge and practice.
-Programme teams sustain this by prioritising access, clarity on expectations and support during the placement period.
+Placements and fieldwork raise satisfaction when students can see direct value for their future roles.
+They regularly describe these experiences as course highlights because they make learning relevant and practical.
+Students report gains in confidence, independence and work readiness, and value the bridge between classroom knowledge and practice.
+Programme teams protect those gains by keeping access fair, expectations clear and support visible throughout the placement period.

 How do industry links raise relevance?